What is hybrid project management?

 3. Better risk management

-As you are managing work in small chunks in sprints, not the whole project scope, timeline, and cost at once, it makes it easy to manage the risks associated with the projects.
-Whether it is related to the unavailability of team members, external supplier or vendor risks, resource constraints, or task dependencies, it is easy to plan for risk mitigation for a small scope and timeline.
+Whether it is related to the unavailability of team members, external supplier or vendor risks, resource constraints, or task dependencies, it is easy to plan for risk mitigation on a small scale and with a short timeline.
 Thus, hybrid project management offers you better control over projects.

 4. Increased project success rates

-The biggest advantage of hybrid project management is it involves stakeholders’ and end-users’ feedback throughout the development stage.
+Hybrid project management increases project success rates because it involves stakeholders’ and end-users’ feedback throughout the development stage.
 This reduces the risk of project failure.
 Even if you go wrong, your users will provide feedback with every release.
 This continuous feedback will help you make improvements in the next release.

 5. Accelerated time-to-market